petertodd/python-bitcoinlib/README.md

 -----------------
 [![Build Status](https://travis-ci.org/icook/python-bitcoinlib.svg?branch=master)](https://travis-ci.org/icook/python-bitcoinlib)

-This Python2/3 library provides an easy interface to the bitcoin data structures and protocol.
+This Python library provides an easy interface to the bitcoin data structures and protocol.
 The approach is low-level and "ground up", with a focus on providing tools to manipulate the internals of how Bitcoin works.

-"The Swiss Army Knife of Bitcoin protocol." - Wladimir J. van der Laan
+> "The Swiss Army Knife of Bitcoin protocol." - Wladimir J. van der Laan

+Currently supported tested versions include:

+* Python 3.4
+* Python 3.3
+* Python 3.2
+* Python 2.7

 Requirements
 ------------